DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 ### 5.13 Sensor reference image refreshing

 Although sensor enabling (**a**) causes an immediate reference capture, it may be necessary to occasionally do a fresh reference capture for all sensors (make sure they are unoccupied!) by using the '**r00**' command.
-Individual sensor references can be refreshed using ‘**r%%**’.
-The results of a refresh can be seen in the scrolling “data dumps” of enabled sensors, their “difference scores” (32-99), and their perceived occupancy state.
+Individual sensor references can be refreshed using '*r%%**'.
+The results of a refresh can be seen in the scrolling "data dumps" of enabled sensors, their "difference scores" (32-99), and their perceived occupancy state.
 The sensor **S00** is constantly averaged and refreshed every 6.4 seconds.
 Furthermore, there is an automatic refresh process that cycles through enabled sensors and regularly averages 32 consecutive sample images.
 If the sensor remains unoccupied, it updates the reference, compensating for slowly drifting lighting changes.

 ### 5.14 Scrolling data interpretation

-The scrolling data dump displays “SUS” (suspend) if auto updates are off.
+The scrolling data dump displays "SUS" (suspend) if auto updates are off.
 It also displays *threshold*(T), *min2trip*(M), the bank assigned to the on-board _nLED_(N), S00 reference diff. score, as well as the S00 reference brightness(R) and its current actual brightness(A), a brightness scale factor(B) and other enabled sensors.
-‘A’ is the Actual latest sum of the 48 bytes of a sensor image (max 3024) and should be between 1200 and 2500 ideally.
+'A' is the Actual latest sum of the 48 bytes of a sensor image (max 3024) and should be between 1200 and 2500 ideally.
 Following a reference refresh (**r**), for an unoccupied image, the (noisy) diff. scores should be 32-37.
-If references are being updated, a note will appear at the right hand side of the data dump in the form of “**Ref 0%%**” to indicate that a new reference for an UNOCCUPIED sensor has occurred.
+If references are being updated, a note will appear at the right hand side of the data dump in the form of "**Ref 0%%**" to indicate that a new reference for an UNOCCUPIED sensor has occurred.
 This dump allows for performance monitoring during commissioning.
 :**oo46##** indicates tripped sensor (## = **occupied**) sensor are shown by default with a central diff score (32-99).
 :**?-46-?** indicate an above threshold image **potentially occupied**** (waiting for *min2trip*).
 :**oo47?T** indicates **suspected occupied** but no confirmation from Twin (see **5.15**).